 - Division Administrator – Mirna Soares ◦ Washington, DC ◦ USA

 Mirna has been a translator and an interpreter for as long as she can remember.
 What started as a job to get her through college became a career, at first sidetracking other activities and then taking up front and center.
 She holds a Master’s in Language Studies from PUC-Rio and has worked in areas as varied as subtitling, simultaneous interpretation and book translations.
 Before she became the division Administrator, Mirna was involved in many ATA activities and had the opportunity to speak in Annual Conferences, volunteer for the PLD Leadership Council and become a Certified Translator from Portuguese into English and English into Portuguese.
 She is personally interested in blogging.
 Some of her texts are posted by Spotted by Locals, Corpora Blog and PLD Blog.
-Originally from Brazil, Mirna currently lives in Washington, D.C. where she is an in-house translator and reviewer for the Organization of American States, translating English, French and Spanish into Portuguese.
+Originally from Brazil, Mirna currently lives in Washington, D.C. where she is a staff interpreter for the Inter-American Defense College.

 - Assistant Division Administrator – Érika Lessa ◦ Ontario ◦ Canada